 Isocrates: Scripta, quaequidem nunc extant, omnia, Graecolatina, postremo recognita.
 Basileae [Basel]: Typis Conradi Waldkirchii, 1613.
 8vo., pp. [xvi] 927 [lix].
 Woodcut device to title, text in Greek and Latin on facing pages, dampmark to upper corner, intermittent browning (mostly light).
 Early vellum boards, long sides overlapping, title inked to spine, edges sprinkled blue, a few small stains.
 Early ownership signature to title: 'Christianus Bartholotti ab Henne(?)'.
 An uncommon reprint of an edition of the Greek rhetorician Isocrates (one of the 10 'Attic Orators') that Waldkirch first published in 1602.
 Both Waldkirch printings are scarce; COPAC records four locations for the 1613 (Oxford, University of London, Manchester and the BL) and three for the 1602 (Nat.
 Lib.
 Scotland, Oxford, and Glasgow).
 The Latin translation is by Hieronymus Wolf.
 Schweiger I 181.
 Ref: 25093

 Jewel (or Jewell), John: Apologia Ecclesiae Anglicanae.
 Priorum editionum collatione castigatior.
 Cantabrigiae [Cambridge]: Excudebat Joannes Hayes, 1683.
-12mo., pp. [vi] 182 [iv].
+12mo., pp. [vi] 182 [iv], including two leaves of advertisements at rear.
 The occasional minor spot, some marginal pencil notes.
-Contemporary blind-panelled calf, spine in four compartments with raised bands between blind rules, slightly rubbed, one cornertip worn, pastedowns lifted.
-Armorial bookplate of Henry Usticke to inside of front board, and early ink purchase note to upper pastedown: "me suis addidit Carolus Grale quarto dii Julii, Annoq.
+Contemporary blind-panelled calf, spine in four compartments with raised bands between blind rules, edges red.
+Slightly rubbed, one cornertip worn, paste-downs a little tattered at edges and lifted, but judging by the location of the inscription they have been so for quite some time.
+Very good overall.
+Armorial Chippendale-style bookplate of Henry Usticke inside front board.
+Early ink purchase note to rear of (lifted) pastedown: "me suis addidit Carolus Grale quarto dii Julii, Annoq.
 Dom.
 1684, p'tium--01--06".
+To title-page, inscription of Henry Usticke dated 1750, and an inscription of John Warren, undated but in an old hand (perhaps the ejected Shropshire minister (1621–1696) whose extensive correspondence with Richard Baxter on English Puritanism is preserved in volume XIV of Baxter's manuscript treatises in Dr Williams's Library.)
+Henry Usticke (1720-1769) was vicar at Breage in Cornwall.
+He was married to Mary Borlase (the arms of the bookplate here show Borlase quartering Pendarves, as well as Usticke), daughter of the historian and mayor of Penzance Walter Borlase (1694-1776) and niece of the celebrated Cornish antiquary and naturalist William Borlase (1696-1772).
+Usticke appears to have assisted his father-in-law in some researches into the language of Cornwall: some of Borlase's manuscripts now preserved in the British Library are in Usticke's hand.
 John Jewel, Bishop of Salisbury, composed this important defence of the new Anglican Church in response to rumours on the continent about the departure from Roman Catholicism.
-It was frequently reprinted in London after the first edition of 1562, but this is the first printing in Cambridge.
+It was frequently reprinted in London after the first edition of 1562, but this is the first Cambridge printing.
 ESTC R1989.
 Ref: 32756show full image..

 Josephus, Flavius: (Arlenius, Arnoldus & Gelen, Sigismund, eds.:) Opera.
 Basileae [Basel]: Froben.
 Cum Imp.
 Maiestatis Privilegio ad annos v., 1544.
 Editio Princeps.
 Folio, pp. [xii], 967, [i].
 Title-page in red and black with woodcut printer's device (repeated on MM6, the final page), a few woodcut initials and a few spaces for initals with only guide letters printed, woodcut headpieces.
 A small number of underlinings and marginal annotations in an old hand, mostly towards the front.
 Title-page a little grubby at fore-edge, occasional old marginal repairs, a little faint dampstaining to margins near the rear.
 Contemporary German blind-tooled panelled calf over bevel-edged wooden boards, with as-yet unidentified armorial tools to centre, raised bands to spine.
 Sympathetically rebacked, some chips and surface loss to corners, clasps lost, upper hinge separated a little but entirely sound.
 Some pencilled bibliographical notes to front paste-down, together with a small but colourful recent bookplate with the initials L A. To rfep recto, 'Editio Princeps' noted in a 19th-century hand.
 Also at the rear, small armorial bookplate of the Dominican Monastery of Woodchester (est.1851) tipped in.
 The first printing of the original Greek text of the works of Josephus, which remained the standard text for over three hundred years.
 A Latin translation had been printed and reprinted beginning in the incunable period.
 This Greek text was edited by Arnoldus Arlenius (1510-1582) together with Froben's in-house scholar Sigismund Gelen, working from a manuscript discovered by Arlenius in his cataloguing of the library of the Spanish ambassador to Venice, Diego Hurtado de Mendoza (1503-1575).
 Froben set the text in the same fine Greek type he had used for the 1516 Erasmus edition of the New Testament.
 Adams J352; Dibdin II 130; STC German 463; VD16 J955 Ref: 51813show full image..